Hey Wellington city, a better public transport network is here

 Snapper your way around North Wellington

-Already used in most of Wellington city, from Sunday 15 July 2018 Snapper will be the only card accepted on all Metlink public and school buses in the Wellington region.
+From Sunday 15 July 2018 Snapper is the only card accepted on all Metlink public and school buses in the Wellington region.
 If you have a Mana/Newlands card, Metlink will provide you with a free Snapper card, however if you want to pay with cash or use your SuperGold card you still can.

 Using a Snapper card is a convenient and cheaper way to pay your bus fare – you’ll pay at least 25% more using cash.

-If you already have a Snapper card you will be able to use it on Metlink buses anywhere in the Wellington region from Sunday 15 July 2018.
-If you don’t have an existing card, you can buy a Snapper card for RRP $10 from a Snapper retailer* or online by visiting the Snapper website (external link) .
+If you already have a Snapper card you can use it on Metlink buses anywhere in the Wellington region from Sunday 15 July 2018.
+If you don’t have an existing card, you can buy a Snapper card for RRP $10 from a Snapper retailer or online by visiting the Snapper website (external link) .

 If you have a Mana/Newlands card

 If you have a Mana/Newlands card we want to make changing to Snapper as easy as possible for you, so we’ll give you a new replacement Snapper card for free.
 Read more about how to get your free replacement Snapper card.

 Transfer at no extra cost between all Metlink buses with Snapper

 You can now transfer at no extra cost between all Metlink buses (within 30 minutes of tagging off, the final fare you pay will be based on the number of zones you travel on your entire journey, even if you have to catch more than one bus) anywhere in the Wellington region.
 You’ll have to use Snapper to pay, not cash.